matthewsides/SDCL-Methodologies/README.md

 Moreover the water development lifecycle is primarly suited for large development projects,with the inclusion of an abundant amount of risks and  clear specifications of the end product outlook.In correlation to the posed question as to the merits of applying the Waterfall lifecycle model to a large software development project,this is a crucial point as it means that the implementation should be benifical.

 Large scale projects are usually arduous and run over a long period of time and therefore it is necassary to state the end goal near the beginning since tracing back or making alteractions could cause complications or the development team to have to restart from the beginning.
-Thus leading into the intial point as to why the application of the waterfall method to a large project is a merit, since the waterfall method model uses clear structure pariticualrly in comparision to other methodologies breaking down the project into manageable stages, focusing on a clear, defined set of steps.
+Thus leading into the intial point as to why the application of the waterfall method to a large project is a merit, since the waterfall method model uses clear structure particularly in comparision to other methodologies breaking down the project into manageable stages, focusing on a clear, defined set of steps.
+Whilst the managing of project segments into blocks makes it less probable that half-finished projects will be sidelined, leaving teams with a more complete and polished project.

+This in principle should make it easier to build and illustrate the final product, thereafter